ulfschneider/breakdown/README.md

 For example, an option setting of

 ```
-options: pushcreate pushupdate
+options: pushcreate pushupdatesekf
 ```

-will allow to create and update issues, but not to delete issues.
+will allow to create new issues and update your own issues, but not to delete issues.

 ## Package configuration